 Recently, a player in my Delta Factor game requested a love interest subplot for her character.
-I enjoy complications like that, so I created a character and subplot to introduce the character, but needed a bit of help fleshing out the details.
-I found a number of resources which helped make the character, no problem.
+Since I enjoy complications like that, I created a character and subplot to introduce the new character.
+I needed a bit of help fleshing out the details, but some searching found a number of resources which helped make the character, no problem.

 Then I started thinking about the character and all these little details, neatly listed on the sheet; details which never present in real life in such an organized manner.
 It takes a while to really get to know someone, for all these details to come out.
 In fact, most often there's a pretty specific order in which we learn/observe certain kinds of information.
 What I wanted was something to help me organize and present the information in a reasonable and consistent order.

 There are five layers.
-At each layer, I'll present an example in the form of Zuri Agwang, an NPC I made for my game Delta Factor.
-(My original example was the love interest mentioned above.
-However, there's still a few secrets about that character and at least one of my players is peeking onto the site occasionally.)
+At each layer, I'll present an example in the form of Zuri Agwang.
+Zuri is an NPC in my game Delta Factor.
+(My original example was Gretchen, the love interest mentioned above.
+However, there's still a few secrets about her, and at least one of my players is peeking onto the site occasionally.)

 These two components combine to form a brief descriptor for the character: